NYCComptroller/Checkbook/documentation/email-social-media-alerts/README.md

                 'consumer_secret' => "CONSUMER_SECRET"
             );

-The content of the tweet will be the value of the `description` field for that alert, with ":count" substituted by the new result count that caused the alert.
+The content of the tweet will be the value of the `label` field for that alert, with ":count" substituted by the new result count that caused the alert.